EatonChips/wsh/README.md

 # wsh

 wsh (pronounced woosh) is a web shell generator and command line interface.
 This started off as just an http client since interacting with webshells is a pain.
 There's a form, to send a command you have to type in an input box and press a button.
-I wanted something that fits into my work-flow better that ran in the terminal.
+I wanted something that fits into my workflow better and ran in the terminal.
 Thus wsh was born.

 The client features command history, logging, and can be configured to interact with a previously deployed webshell with a form/button.
 The generator creates webshells in php, asp, and jsp.
 They are generated with random variables, so each will have a unique hash.
 They can be configured with a whitelist, passwords, and allow commands to be sent over custom headers and parameters.
 The generator and client can be configured through command line flags or configuration files to allow for saving a setup that works for you without doing what I call the "--help" dance.
 Once configured, the client and generator use the same config file.